Safeguarding Children Policy

 - Follow risk management and lone working procedures in place to reduce the potential of risk to customers from colleagues and to pass on any welfare concerns using the required reporting procedures.

-- Be aware of and adhere to internal Safeguarding Children policies and procedures informed by the Local Authority policy and procedure and Safeguarding Children Board.
+- Be aware of and adhere to internal Safeguarding Children policies and procedures informed by the Local Authority policy and procedure and Multi-Agency Safeguarding Arrangements.

 - Implement learning and promote good practice by being an excellent role model, contribute to discussions about Safeguarding and to positively involve people in developing safe practices.